kuangyu0801/kuangyu0801.github.io/README.md

 ### 4G LTE MIMO
 - Situation: Customer(Samsung) wants new feature  4G LTE Massive MIMO to be supported in the existing product
 - Task: implementing patch for new feature (4G LTE Massive MIMO) with limited HW capability
-	- the product
+	- the project was so old that simulation platform is no longer maintained
 - Action:
 	- clarify user scenario with customer and tester
-	-  evaluate HW capability and
+	- evaluate HW capability
+	- discuss possible solution from algorithm team
+	- reconstrucsetup test case in internal
 - Result:

 ### 5G Module Cycle optimization